COVID-19: What You Need to Know

 How does it spread?

 Coronavirus is thought to primarily spread through close contact with people who have the virus.
 Standing close (within 3-6 feet) of someone who coughs or sneezes may expose you to the virus.
 The virus is airborne for a short period of time and can be inhaled.
 It also lands on nearby surfaces and objects.
-Touching that surface or object and then touching your face, eyes, mouth, or nose can expose you to the virus.
+Touching that surface or object and then touching your face, eyes, mouth, or nose can expose you to the virus but the chance of it spreading on surfaces is low.
 Coronavirus may be able to live on surfaces for a few hours to a few days, but research is still being performed to determine how long it lives outside a person.
 The best defense is:

 - Limiting exposure;